 Tip #16: Learn when to lead and when to back down.

 Engineers often work in teams, and every team has one or more leaders.
 You should feel comfortable in both leading and following the directions of others.
-Hone your leadership skills and learn how to effectively influence group decisions, but recognize when your contribution should be to take orders and follow direction.
+Hone your leadership skills and learn how to effectively influence group decisions, but recognize when your contribution should be to take orders and follow directions.

 Tip #17: Work on the problem before the team meets.